Chery Arrizo 3

 The Chery Arrizo 3 is a subcompact sedan produced by Chery.

 Overview

 The Chery Arrizo 3 is essentially a facelifted Chery E3, and was teased by the Chery Arrizo Newbee concept car at the 2014 Guangzhou Auto Show, and debuted by the end of 2014.
-The power of the Arrizo 3 comes from a 1.5 liter four-cylinder engine producing 122hp, mated to a 5-speed manual transmission or a CVT.
+The power of the Arrizo 3 comes from a 1.5 liter four-cylinder engine producing 122 hp, mated to a 5-speed manual transmission or a CVT.
 The Arrizo 3 was set to replace the Chery Fulwin 2 and placed under the Arrizo 5 compact sedan with the pricing ranging from around 60,000 yuan to 80,000 yuan.